Chenson10/Csi3450/README.md

 # Csi3450
 FinalProject
-this is a movie database with a frontend of a html and back end using phpmyadmin
+this is a movie database list using Visual basic for front end and back end.
+Using Mysql Workbench for creating database.